Bristol-SiD-Development/scripts/stdhep-reco-script/README.md

 mySidLoi3: file:///afs/cern.ch/user/o/oreardon/public/ilc/scripts/stdhep-reco-script/sidloi3_edited

 ```

+###Actual solution
+Removing the "TrackSubdetectorHitNumbers" driver from the lcsim_prepandora steering file is the correct solution to this problem as it is the only one which requires the detector name "sidloi3".
+It requires this because its method for working out in what subdetector is totally dependent on the detector geometry being exactly that of sidloi3.
+Furthermore the data it writes to the .slcio file seems to not be used at all.

 ##Changes in marlin flavortag steering file:
 1. The parameter "PFOCollection" should have value "PandoraPFOCollection" instead of "PandoraPFOs"